hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 #### Parallelizing *Verlet* integrator

 We'll follow the same approach to speed up the time integration as we used to calculate the forces: we parallelize over the all the atoms.

-The CUDA kernel below updates the position of atoms:
+CUDA kernel below updates the position of atoms:

 ```python